-Customized Business and Industrial Training
+Workforce Development/Customized Business and Industrial Training

-The Customized Training Division also offers several training programs for local business and industry.
+The Workforce Development Division offers customized business and industrial training.
 These programs are designed to fit the needs of local employers.
 Training can take place at a plant or office location or at the Lamar State College-Orange campus.

-The division has worked with local business and industry to deliver courses in computer technology, supervisory training, business communication and maintenance technology.
-Courses can be in the form of one-day seminars or multifaceted, long-term training.
+The division has worked with local business and industry to deliver courses in computer technology, leadership training, business communication, and maintenance technology.
+Courses can be in the form of one-day seminars or multi-faceted, long-term training.